Easy Pressure-Cooker Chickpea Curry (Chole Masala) Recipe

 Why Should You Make Chole Masala in a Pressure Cooker?

-Chickpea (garbanzo beans) curry is a spicy side dish often served in combination with poori or batura.
+Chickpea (garbanzo bean)curry is a spicy side dish often served in combination with poori or batura.
 This curry goes well with any type of flatbread, pancake, roti, chapati, fried rice, etc.

 Making this curry in a pressure cooker saves time.
-The long cooking time gives the spices the opportunity to be properly absorbed by the garbanzo beans and the gravy.
-Because you are making this side dish in a single pot, it is hassle-free.
+The long cooking time allows the spices to be properly absorbed by the garbanzo beans and the gravy.
+Another benefit of using a pressure cooker is that because you are making this side dish in a single pot, it is hassle-free.

-Now, let me show you how to make chickpea curry in a pressure cooker.
+Now, let me show you how to make this dish.

-- 1 cup chickpea or garbanzo beans, soaked in water for 8-10 hours or overnight.
+- 1 cup chickpeas (garbanzo beans), soaked in water for 8-10 hours or overnight

 - 1/2 cup onions, diced